Opposing Briefs Book Review

 This is going to be a short review…maybe.
 I happened to find Opposing Briefs while browsing Amazon looking for another good MM/Gay romance book to read.
 What I found was a JUST OKAY book.
 No offense to any, but I find that I like my gay romance written by a woman.
 The books are written much better…unless someone knows of any that would make me eat my words…. maybe I am wrong, but it is just my opinion.
 Anyway, here is my review of Opposing Briefs written by Ian Finn.

-This book had me on an emotional rollercoaster because of Andrew’s relationship with not only his wife, but his parents and his upbringing.
-Logan is everything Andrew is not, and just who Andrew needs in his life.
-However, these two men are in their mid to late thirties, with professional careers, but yet they appear to be juvenile.
+This book had me on an emotional roller coaster because of Andrew’s relationship with his wife, parents, and his upbringing.
+Logan is everything Andrew is not and just who Andrew needs in his life.
+However, these two men are in their mid to late thirties, with professional careers, but they appear juvenile.
 Instead of acting like grown men, it was like they were not even seniors in high school.
 They did not appear mature at all.
 The men didn’t act, think, or sound like the mature professionals that they were.

 When I am reading a gay romance book, I want it to be great…Opposing Briefs was just okay for me.

 Click on the link to read one of the best gay romance series/couples=⇒The Temptation Series Review.

 (1) Attention Keeper: 2 🌟 🌟

 (2) Digging deep in Character Development: 2 🌟 🌟

 (3) Danger-Drama-Friction-Suspense Fulfillment?: 3 🌟 🌟 🌟